 Employees were asked, within the past year, if they had received unwanted sexually suggestive digital communication, either in words or images, or both, including emails, texts, social media communications, or in letters or other written communication.
-About 3.0% of employees indicated they had received that type of communication (n = 6, 3.2%).
-Most often the person(s) sending the unwanted sexually suggestive communication were staff members (n = 2, 33.3%) or someone from off-campus (n = 2, 33.3%).
+About 1.0% of employees indicated they had received that type of communication (n = 1, 0.8%).
+Most often the person(s) sending the unwanted sexually suggestive communication were staff members (n = 1, 100.0%).
 Employees were asked to identify action(s) they took as a result.
-Most often, employees confronted the person sending the unwanted sexual suggestive communication (n = 2, 28.6%).
+Nothing changed as a result of the unwanted sexual suggestive communication (n = 1, 0.6%).
 Figure 10 below shows the distribution of employee responses to the survey questions above.

-Figure 10.
-Personal Experiences, Continued
+Figure 10 Personal experiences, continued